Home

 Historian: Phillip Zerbo (pzerbo)

-All this changed in 1993.
-On 8/13/93 at the Murat Theatre in Indianapolis, Phish filled the Bathtub to overflowing.
-The Murat version charted new territory for “Gin” when, for the first time, the jam led to sundry and diverse improvisation.
-Featuring enthusiastic cries of “Riding in the Bathtub!” from the whole band, “Weekapaug” teases, and stop-on-a-dime tempo shifts, the Murat “Gin” is required listening for the tub aficionado.
-From then on, the opening notes of the tub signaled the possibility for glorious, improvisational bliss.
+August ‘93 was a major turning point for Phish, and “Gin” played a key role in this transformation.
+The month kicked off with a historic night of jamming and huge bust-outs on 8/2/93 in Tampa, FL, with an eleven-minute “Gin” that included strong “Sleeping Monkey" and “Rift”-like jams.
+On 8/13/93 at the Murat, Phish filled the “Bathtub” to overflowing.
+The Murat version charted new territory for “Gin” when, for the first time, the jam strayed to Type-II improvisation and is required listening for the tub aficionado.
+From then on, the opening notes of “Gin” signaled the possibility for glorious, improvisational bliss.

-1996 is an often-overlooked vintage for “Gin” but don’t leave the bar before checking out 11/7/96 at Lexington’s Rupp Arena.
-1997 was a huge year for the tub, reaching and surpassing the expectations that had been set in August of 1993.
-Be sure to visit 7/25/97 that poured bottles of gin down deep, funky grooves that built to a fast, techno-funk that eventually had a run in with the “Makisupa Policeman.”
-The 8/17/97 Great Went version gradually built and grew from beginning to end and is viewed by some as one of the most outstanding jams in Phish's entire storied history.
+‘96 is an often-overlooked vintage for “Gin” but don’t leave the bar before checking out The Rupp “Gin” from 11/7/96, made available as a LivePhish archival release in early ‘16.
+‘97 was a huge year for the tub: be sure to visit 7/25/97 that poured bottles of gin down deep, funky grooves that build to a fast, techno-funk and eventually encounter the “Makisupa Policeman.”
+The Went “Gin” (8/17/97) is viewed by some as among the most outstanding jams in Phish's entire history/ The thrilling “Gin” from Winston-Salem (11/23/97) alone demands visiting the Hampton/Winston-Salem '97 boxed set; the longest “Gin” to date – at a splash more than thirty minutes – this second set-opening version leads the band into heart-pounding rock and roll traditionally more suited to “Antelope.”

 Don’t forget, you can’t fill up the “Bathtub” without The Hose.
 However, when enjoying “Gin,” please do so responsibly.